 Linking with work in geography and RE in particular, our science curriculum seeks to nurture the awe and wonder found in the natural world, a sense of personal responsibility and an understanding of connections at personal, local and global level.

 We are proud that :

-Our children enter local and national competitions, more often that not with an environmental theme.
+Our children enter local and national competitions, more often than not with an environmental theme.

-We have a special award : our Da Vinci award for the wider curriculum which is focused upon those pupils demonstrating creativity and drive to take their learning on to new places.
-Those with a creative and critical mind set that allows them to see the excitement in every new experience.
+We have a special award : our Da Vinci award for the wider curriculum which is focused upon pupils demonstrating creativity, drive and a creative, critical mind set.

-Each year we focus on promoting science be it via our themed watch us at work sessions, science week or stay and play (in the early years)
+Each year we focus on promoting science- be it via our themed watch us at work sessions, science week or stay and play mornings (in the early years).

 We have a greenhouse on site and are planning to develop this even further into a small produce garden this year.